QuaackQuaack/portfolio/README.md

 This is my official website.
 * Link to my site : https://pravesharyal.com.np
+PS: The site is not responsive.

+BG color: #0f151b

 BRIGHT GREEN : #64FFDA
 NAV COLOR : #18181c;